What is a Partnership?

-- The process for registration and cessation of business for Partnerships are relatively easy and fuss free
+- The process of company registration in Singapore and cessation of business activities for Partnerships are relatively easy and fuss free.

-- Transfer of and Selling off the Partnership can be done easily through a name transfer providing that the new owner/ partner is qualified to own and manage a Sole-Proprietorship/ Partnership.
+- Transfer of and selling of the Singapore Partnership company can be done easily through a name transfer providing that the new owner/ partner is qualified to own and manage a Sole-Proprietorship/ Partnership.

-- Compliance requirements are minimal and resolutions are not required for changes in business details hence there is lesser administrative paperwork in comparison to a Private Limited Company.
+- Compliance requirements in Singapore are minimal and resolutions are not required for changes in business details hence there is lesser administrative paperwork in comparison to that of a Private Limited Company in Singapore.

 - Annual General Meeting and Annual Returns filing are not required at every financial year.

 - Accounting matters are simplified (Only 4-line statements are required) for Partnerships with revenue less than S$500,000.

 - Profits (after deducting all operating expenses) belong to the partners of the Partnership based on the percentage agreed by all the partners.